RuanLucasGD/MMV-Docs/source/advanced_configurations.rst

 **spawner:** Transform from the position where the shot will come from.

 **bullet:** The projectile that will be instantiated.
-It is important that this object has the Projectile component, read (CREATING PROJECTILE) for more information.
+It is important that this object has the Projectile component, read :ref:`creating_bullet` for more information.

 **ignore layer:** The projectile will only identify a collision with another object if it does not have that layer defined.